TheThingsIndustries/lorawan-stack-docs/doc/content/integrations/lora-cloud/modem-services.md

 On the left hand menu, select **Integrations &#8594; LoRa Cloud**.
 Click the **Expand** button next to the **Modem Services**.

-Next, copy the token you previously created in LoRa Cloud Modem & Geolocation Services portal.
+Next, copy the token you previously created in LoRa Cloud Modem & Geolocation Services portal and paste it in the **Token** field.

 {{< figure src="../copy-token.png" alt="Copy the token from LoRa Cloud" >}}

-Paste the token in the **Token** field under the **Set LoRa Cloud token** section.
 Finish by clicking the **Set token** button.

 {{< figure src="../paste-token-modem.png" alt="Paste the token in The Things Stack" >}}